01 of 14

 Wire Wrapped Loop Step by Step

 Wrapped loops are more secure than simple wire loops and can be used to attach clasps, add charm dangles and make bead connectors.
 They are useful when working with beads where the hole is only large enough to fit thinner wire such as 22 - 26 gauge.
 Thinner wire is not strong enough to stay closed with a simple loop, and the wrapped loop solves that problem.
-Refer to this article to learn more about the different types of wire used in jewelry making.Continue to 2 of 14 below.
+You should also learn more about the different types of wire used in jewelry making.Continue to 2 of 14 below.

 02 of 14